Is it afternoon tea or high tea?

 Shop 3071–73, 3/F, ifc mall, 8 Finance Street, Central, 2661 1161, book online

-JW Marriott’s The Lounge has unveiled a brand-spanking-new East-meets-West afternoon tea set.
+JW Marriott’s The Lounge has unveiled an East-meets-West afternoon tea set.
 The new savouries include mango lobster salad with caviar, abalone tart, tiger prawn spring roll and cured Japanese Momotaro tomato with preserved plum sauce, while matcha tiramisu, red velvet cupcake, yuzu macaron and sakura Swiss roll delight on the sweet side.
-Scones with jam and clotted cream complemented by a cup of TWG Tea or Graffeo coffee complete the experience.
+Scones with jam and clotted cream complemented by a cup of TWG tea or Graffeo coffee complete the experience.

 When: daily, 3:30–6pm

 Lobby, JW Marriott Hotel Hong Kong, Pacific Place, 88 Queensway, Admiralty, 2810 8366, book online

 In association with esteemed champagne house Ruinart, elegant modern British restaurant Statement has launched its first afternoon tea , which we recommend enjoying out on the historic colonial-style veranda.
 Served on a stunning spiral metal art piece that pays homage to the Ruinart bottle, Statement’s afternoon tea treats are British classics with a modern flair – from celeriac tartelette with pickled vegetables and cauliflower purée and walnut and Lancashire cheese puff to vanilla and acacia honey cream choux and chocolate and orange slice.
 We’re most looking forward to trying the buttermilk Devon scones with lashings of homemade strawberry jam and authentic Cornish clotted cream.
 Pinkies at the ready!